 2. When an allocation period is determined, do not consider deemed service months after the date of the personal injury in the total number of service months.

 A pay for time lost allocation increasing service and compensation will generally eliminate or reduce the number of deemed service months on record for any affected year.
 This is true because deemed service months are the product of a calculation.
 If the components of that calculation change as the result of an adjustment to service and compensation due to a payment for time lost, then the number of deemed service months to which an employee is entitled is likely to change.

 3. Military service may, under certain conditions, be counted as railroad service under the Railroad Retirement Act (RRA).

 Military service may be credited towards retirement benefits under certain conditions.
 To be creditable as compensation under the Railroad Retirement Act, service in the U.S. Armed Forces must be preceded by railroad service in the same or preceding calendar year.
-For additional information about creditable Military Service see IB-2, Railroad Retirement and Survivor Benefits.
+For additional information about creditable military service, see RRB booklet Railroad Retirement and Survivor Benefits (IB-2).

 The possibility that an employee has military service which meets the requirements to be creditable under the RRA should be considered because creditable military service may reduce the number of allocated months needed to attain eligibility for an annuity.

 Contact the nearest office of the RRB for assistance in determining whether a military service period is creditable.
 Be prepared to provide proof of that military service to the RRB.